Sup2point0/Assort/~dev/decoded.md

 - Do things one step at a time, especially when using Git.
   - For instance, if you feel like renaming a folder (which ripples changes recursively through all of its contents), commit all your current work, ideally sync it (pull, push), and *then* do it.
   - A great aspect of Git (and there are many great things, imho) is that it pressures you (or convinces you to pressure yourself) to make concrete, categorised commits.
+- Projects are never finished.
+If they’re not in development, they’re in maintenance, and if you come back to it after some time there’ll always be new features or improvements to add.

 <br>